UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: MgII time-delay determinations

 \subsection{$z$-transferred DCF (zDCF)}

 The $z$-transferred DCF replaces equidistant time bins with equipopulation time bins.
 The minimum number of overlapping light-curve pairs is 12.
 The method was developed by \citet{1997ASSL..218..163A}, who also implemented it within a \texttt{fortran} code.
 The zDCF is suitable for sparse and irregular light curves.
-The uncertainties for each time delay are determined from 1000 Monte Carlo simulations using the flux-randomization technique.

 In Figure~\ref{fig_zdcf_MgII}, we show zDCF as a function of the observed time delay for both KDP15 and VW01 FeII templates that are depicted by blue and green lines, respectively.
-Using the likelihood maximization, we determine the time-delay peaks and the corresponding 1$\sigma$ uncertainties.
-Within the uncertainties, both time-delay peaks at 597 and 638 days (in the observer's frame) are in agreement.